-- The current deadline for an eligibility determination for special education services (as of July 1, 2018, 30 days from referral to obtain parental consent, 60 days from parental consent for the eligibility determination1) is triggered by a written or oral referral by a parent or a non-parent such as a pediatrician or an LEA employee. - When transitioning from Part C to Part B services, ALL special education and related services listed in the child's IEP must be provided by the child's third birthday. - The District shall not unfairly attribute any delay to a parent or guardian.
+- The current deadline for an eligibility determination for special education services (as of July 1, 2018, 30 days from referral for DCPS and charter schools to use reasonable efforts to obtain parental consent, 60 days from parental consent for the eligibility determination1) is triggered by a written or oral referral by a parent or a non-parent such as a healthcare provider or an LEA employee. - When transitioning from Part C to Part B services, ALL special education and related services listed in the child's IEP must be started by the child's third birthday. - The District shall not unfairly attribute any delay to a parent or guardian.